 Some studies point to phenylalanine and aspartic acid actually stimulating insulin release.
 These strong and rapid spikes in insulin remove glucose from the bloodstream and signal the body to store it as fat.
 The result is hypoglycemia and sugar cravings.
 This may cause weight gain over time.

-Any quick, consistent, daily changes to insulin levels is dangerous, especially for overweight-obese people, women with PCOS or those with diabetes.
+Any quick, consistent, daily changes to insulin levels are dangerous, especially for overweight-obese people, women with PCOS or those with diabetes.

 I am not suggesting anyone go out and choose to consume a ton of sugar instead, or even choose another artificial sweetener.
 To put this in perspective, it is probably just as damaging, to consume a cup of sugar than it is to consume a soda with aspartame.
 Other artificial sweeteners such as Splenda®, which is sucralose, carry their own risks and research.
 I find it best to consume whole foods, with natural ingredients you can pronounce.
 Our Fertility Diet guidelines can help you transition to a whole food diet.